Omegapoint/typescript-workshop/5_external_modules/README.md

 The concept is also in EcmaScript 6 and is used when importing external libraries.

 External modules needs a module loader in order to be loaded into the browser.
 There are multiple options to do this.
 In a NodeJS environment, CommonJS is commonly used.
 In a browser environment, RequireJS or SystemJS is preferred.
-Setting up a module system is tedious and we will simplify this process by using Webpack, a bundler.
+Setting up a module loading system is tedious and we will simplify this process by using Webpack, a bundler.

 ##### Webpack
 Webpack is a bundle software that concatenates files into one single file.
 Beside the bundling part, Webpack can also add loading code for modules, which removes the need for configuring a module loader.